 At any stage of your life eating well-balanced meals is important for good health.
 In order to achieve optimal nutrition, your diet needs to consist of a balance between clean proteins (beans, seeds, wild caught fish), healthy fats (coconut oil, avocado), antioxidant rich vegetables (broccoli, spinach, sweet potatoes) and healing spices and herbs (cinnamon, turmeric).

-Soy isoflavones has also been shown to support bone health in menopausal women.
+Soy isoflavones have also been shown to support bone health in menopausal women.

-Even though you don’t ‘consume’ these chemicals, endocrine disrupting chemicals can be absorbed through your skin, meaning you are exposed when any of these products come in contact with your body.
-By opting for preservative-free skincare and hair products such as USANA Sense range of products, you are eliminating the risk of disrupting the amount and type of hormones being produced.
+Even though you don’t ‘consume’ these chemicals, endocrine-disrupting chemicals can be absorbed through your skin, meaning you are exposed when any of these products come in contact with your body.
+By opting for preservative-free skincare and hair products such as the USANA Sense range of products, you are eliminating the risk of hormone disruption.

 As you age, many females tend to use more anti-aging beauty products to iron out all facial imperfections.
 The downside to using anti-aging cosmetics is that some beauty products contain harmful chemicals.
-Instead of going to the cosmetic aisle however, try taking grape seed extract supplement instead to achieve that healthy age-less glow.
-Proanthocyanidins in grape seed extract not only helps with improving skin-ageing appearance but assists in overall cardiovascular health as well.
+Instead of going to the cosmetic aisle, however, try taking grape seed extract supplement instead to achieve that healthy age-less glow.
+Proanthocyanidins in grape seed extract not only help with improving skin-aging appearance but assists in overall cardiovascular health as well.